xiaojieliu123/xiaojieliu1002.github.io/content/projects/RL-LFM/index.md

 ---
 title: Representation Learning in Linear Factor Models
 summary: We provide a primer on representation learning (RL) for econometricians.
-A promise of representation learning---an active area of research in machine learning---is that algorithms will, one day, learn to extract the most useful information from these data sets, thus replacing manual feature engineering.
-This paper uses a Gaussian Linear Factor Model for an outcome variable and a vector of covariates to analyze some recent theoretical developments in the representation learning literature.
+We use a Gaussian Linear Factor Model for an outcome variable and a vector of covariates to analyze some recent theoretical developments in the representation learning literature.
 tags:
 - Machine Learning
 date: "2020-07-27T00:00:00Z"